 In a popular All About Birds blog post, we previously learned about how dominance hierarchies can play out at your feeder.
 To name just a few examples, woodpeckers might chase nuthatches off suet blocks, big sparrows might chase little ones from seeds scattered below a feeder, and nuthatches might get into it with chickadees.
 Scientists believe interactions like these might influence species’ distributions at a large scale, yet we really only have anecdotal information about these interesting interspecific interactions.
 Who chases whom?
 Which species are dominant, and which are subordinate?
 Do some species have more aggressive interactions than others?
 Do the outcomes of these interactions vary seasonally or regionally?
 We want your valuable input!
 Tell us what interactions occur at your feeder.

-Because interpreting behavior can be difficult, we have purposefully limited this project to three target behaviors: predation, mobbing, and displacement.
+Because interpreting behavior can be difficult, we have purposefully limited this project to two target behaviors: predation and displacement.
 Two examples are discussed below.
 Please read more about the target behaviors and how to collect and submit observational data for this study before beginning your observations.
 The online data form can be used to contribute observations between any species of birds on your FeederWatch checklist.
 As data come in, and we begin to analyze it, we may be able to expand the project to include other behaviors and natural history observations.
 The number of questions scientists can address with observations like these is unlimited!
 Do crows chase ravens, or do ravens chase crows?
 What about invasive species?
 Are they displacing native species from feeders or other food resources?
 Which hummingbird species are dominant at your feeder?
 Are migrant species subordinate to resident species on their wintering grounds?
 What do you see when you’re birding?
 What do you see at your feeder?

 Below are two projects of immense interest to researchers at the Cornell Lab of Ornithology.
 Have you seen Cooper’s Hawks try to nab birds from your feeders?
 What about Collared-Doves, are they displacing other birds at your feeders?